QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: The Framework

 When preprocessing the original circuit, we differentiate three types of gates, i.e., two-qubit gates, single-qubit gates in the original circuit, and identity gates that we inserted.
 We number all gates and define a binary variable for each of the gates as follows.

 For single-qubit and identity gates, we can only perform W-Cut.
 We set the cutting point on the wire before each gate.
-We do not W-Cut any gate on the first layer.
+We do not Cut any gate on the first layer.

 For two-qubit gates, we can perform both W-Cut and G-Cut.
-For W-Cut, we can cut either of its input wires but not both.
+For W-Cut, we can cut either of its input wires.
 We define the following variables.

 When G-Cutting a two-qubit gate $x$, we get two single-qubit gates, referred to as $x.top$ and $x.bottom$.
 These two gates appear only if $G_x$=1.
 Similar to those in definition (6), we define variables to determine if they are in some subcircuits.